AVSystem/developer-zone/docs/LwM2M_Client/Nordic/Runtime_certificate.md

 0. Build a project with a runtime certificate and private key.

-    This feature works with nRF9160 DK starting from revision v0.14.0.
-For this board use configuration that utilizes an external flash chip and software-based cryptography:
+    In order to build application using software cryptography, build using following command:

     ```
-    west build -b nrf9160dk_nrf9160_ns@0.14.0 -p -- -DCONF_FILE=prj_extflash.conf -DOVERLAY_CONFIG="overlay_nrf_mbedtls.conf"
+    west build -b nrf9160dk_nrf9160_ns -p -- -DEXTRA_CONF_FILE="overlay_nrf_mbedtls.conf"
     ```

+    !!!
+Note
+        This feature works with nRF9160 DK starting from revision v0.14.0, which is used by default for `nrf9160dk_nrf9160_ns` target, but you can pass revision explicitly in order to protect against further NCS updates.

 0. Flash the board with `west flash` command.